mpuening/learn-jakartaee/DATA_SOURCES.md

 That outlet now needs to be plugged by each app server and their approaches are different.
 But most importantly, that configuration can be external to the WAR file, meaning code does not need to be changed.
-This makes this approach best.
+This makes this approach good.
 For convenience, configuration files can be included with the code.
 This approach is described below:

 Open Liberty